-- Volume of new lead safe applications and certifications declined By the end of the fifth quarter (March 31, 2022), applications for lead safe certification had grown to 2,726 and approvals stood at 2,384.
-The first quarter of 2022 showed application volume (857) 22% lower than the fourth quarter of 2021 (1,098).
-It is unclear to what extent this decline is due to seasonal effects on lead-related work or continuing effects of the pandemic. - Compliance varies based on prior rental registry status and property size The data pattern demonstrates greater compliance among properties that were previously on the City's rental registry and minimal compliance among properties which had not previously complied with the rental registration requirement.
+- Quarterly volume of new lead safe applications and certifications increased By the end of the sixth quarter (June 30, 2022), applications for lead safe certification had grown to 3,928 and approvals stood at 3,423.
+The quarter showed application volume (1,085), 10% higher than the previous quarter (983).
+Zone 1 now exceeds 1,000 applications submitted and Zone 2 is nearing that mark (938). - Compliance in line with peer cities but insufficient to reach goals

+Through June 30, 2022, compliance with the Cleveland Lead Safe ordinance (9%) is consistent with the early compliance trends found in Rochester, Detroit, and Rhode Island as they implemented similar rental property requirements.
+To reach a 7-year goal of compliance (by 2028), the volume of lead safe certification applications would need to reach approximately 2,500 per quarter compared to the average of 1,000 applications per quarter over the last three quarters. - Compliance varies based on prior rental registry status and property size The data pattern continues to demonstrate greater compliance among properties that were previously on the City's rental registry and minimal compliance among properties which had not previously complied with the rental registration requirement.

 Similarly, compliance varies by the number of units in the property.
 Properties with ten or more units show the highest rates of compliance (approximately one-third) followed by properties with 6-10 units.
 Doubles show the lowest compliance rates, followed by properties with 3-5 units, both approximately 7%.
 Single unit properties show slightly higher compliance rates (6-12%).
 This differential response suggests that enhanced outreach strategies are needed for properties with few units.